Skip to content

 Tip

-For HTTP cache, you will most likely only use this for configuring Fastly for production and optionally staging, allowing variables:env: in .platform.app.yaml to, for example, specify Varnish or Symfony proxy as default for dev environment.
+For HTTP cache, you most likely only use this for configuring Fastly for production and optionally staging, allowing variables:env: in .platform.app.yaml to, for example, specify Varnish or Symfony proxy as default for dev environment.

 Apache with Varnish